Vaccine Info

 R21/Matrix-M Vaccine Manufacturing

-The University of Oxford has partnered with Serum Institute of India Pvt Ltd. (SIIPL) to manufacture R21/Matrix-M to ensure the provision of low high volumes of low-cost vaccines and access in countries where it is required the most.
-SIIPL has confirmed its commitment to providing about 200 million doses annually.
+The University of Oxford has partnered with Serum Institute of India Pvt Ltd. (SIIPL) to manufacture R21/Matrix-M to ensure the provision of high volumes.
+The SIIPL has established a production capacity for 100 million doses per annum.

 April 13, 2023 - GAVI reported: Five things you need to know about the new R21 malaria vaccine.

-September 7, 2022 - The peer-review journal The Lancet published the findings from a booster dose clinical trial - These findings show that R21/Matrix-M has again reached the WHO-specified efficacy goal of 75% or greater over 24 months in the target population of African children.
-And in children who received R21 with the higher dose of Matrix-M adjuvant, efficacy was 80% at 12 months following the booster vaccination.
+September 7, 2022 - The peer-reviewed journal The Lancet published the findings from a booster dose clinical trial - These findings show that R21/Matrix-M has again reached the WHO-specified efficacy goal of 75% or greater over 24 months in the target population of African children.
+In children who received R21 with the higher dose of Matrix-M adjuvant, efficacy was 80% at 12 months following the booster vaccination.

 April 20, 2021 - The Lancet published a non-peer-reviewed study: High Efficacy of a Low Dose Candidate Malaria Vaccine, R21 in 1 Adjuvant Matrix-M™, with Seasonal Administration to Children in Burkina Faso.
 Interpretation: R21/Matrix-M appears safe and immunogenic in African children and demonstrates promising high-level efficacy.

-May 7, 2015 - A vaccine against malaria developed at Oxford University'senner Institute has shown promising results in its first field trial.
-The results are published today in the journal Science Translational Medicine.
+May 7, 2015 - A vaccine against malaria developed at Oxford University's Institute has shown promising results in its first field trial.
+The results are published in the journal Science Translational Medicine.

 R21 / Matrix-M Malaria Vaccine Clinical Trials